 On December 18, 2018, WordPress sites experienced the highest number of brute force attacks that happened as of that date.
 Mark Maunder, the founder and CEO of Wordfence, said that this aggressive campaign culminated with 14 million attacks on WordPress sites per hour.

 You want your WordPress site to be protected from brute force attacks.
 Brute force attacks can slow your website down, stop people from visiting it, crack your password, and install malicious software on your site.
-This resource created by Hosting Canada identifies other important factors for maintaining security.

 Defining a Brute Force Attack